 - Mobile Palliative Care Unit

-- There are 50 nursing staff and 11 medical doctors in the Oncology, Haematology and Palliative Care Department including two haematologists, five medical oncologists, three palliative care specialists, one general practitioner.
+- There are 50 nursing staff and 9 medical doctors in the Oncology, Haematology and Palliative Care Department including two haematologists, two medical oncologists, three palliative care specialists, two general practitioners.
 Social practitioners, psychologists and psychiatrists, physiotherapists, dieticians and many volunteers are involved in the department.

 - The centre is accredited by the French Authorities for chemotherapy treatments